Issued on 4 October 2001

 The Bureau of Meteorology announced today that rainfall deficiencies expanded in southern Victoria following below average September rainfall.
 There was little change to the patterns of deficiencies affecting southeast Queensland and the west of Western Australia.

-The first map below shows the regions in southern and western W.A. that have serious to severe deficiencies for the seven-month period from March to September.
+The first map shows the regions in southern and western W.A. that have serious to severe deficiencies for the seven-month period from March to September.
 Rainfall was generally average to above average during September across much of the affected region, but there was little change in the extent or intensity of the deficiencies.
 In some places, totals were the lowest on record for this particular period.
 Most of this area also experienced rainfall deficiencies during the 2000 growing season.

 There was little change in the pattern of Queensland rainfall deficits which reflect continued below average falls following poor summer rains.
 For the ten months from December 2000 to September, serious to severe rainfall deficiencies affect most coastal areas from Rockhampton to the NSW border, as well as a broad sweep of country centred on a line from Roma to Gladstone.